Kennesaw State University Baseball

 Check out some of our FAQs below

 We mainly use our field at Kennesaw State (Stillwell Stadium).
-Also, we utilize our newly renovated indoor hitting/pitching facility & our baseball building.
+Also, we utilize our newly renovated indoor hitting/pitching facility and our baseball building.

-Bat, helmet, cleats, tennis shoes, hat, & a glove are the essentials.
+Bat, helmet, cleats, tennis shoes, hat, and a glove are the essentials.
 Depending on the type of camp, the athlete may need to wear a baseball uniform.

 Unfortunately, we do not offer refunds.
 We do offer camp transfers!
 So if you are not able to attend camp this go around, you will be able to attend the same camp in the future free of charge.